Tom Shull: Business career

-In 2012, Shull was named the Director/CEO of the Army & Air Force Exchange Service, becoming the first civilian to lead the Department of War retailer.
+In 2012, Shull was named the Director/CEO of the Army & Air Force Exchange Service, becoming the first civilian to lead the Department of Defense retailer.
 Shull's business acumen and personal interest in taking care of military families have led to the strengthening the Exchange for service members and their families.
 Shull has applied private-sector best practices to the Exchange while focusing on growth initiatives such as intensifying national brands, growing concessions and convenience stores, and transforming the online experience.
 In 2016, Shull became the longest-serving leader of the Exchange.

-The Exchange is a nonappropriated fund entity of the Department of War operating more than 5,500 retail facilities nationwide and in more than 30 countries and four U.S. territories.
+The Exchange is a nonappropriated fund entity of the Department of Defense operating more than 5,500 retail facilities nationwide and in more than 30 countries and four U.S. territories.
 Like commercial retailers, the Exchange is reliant on the sale of products and services to fund its operations and generate a profit.
 In 2024, the Exchange achieved operating earnings of $492 million, with $295 million of those earnings reinvested into military quality-of-life programs.

 In the last 10 years, the Exchange benefit has provided $15 billion in value to the military community, including through contributions to military Quality-of-Life programs that promote military readiness and resiliency.
 Each year, the Exchange distributes approximately 60% of its earnings to these programs.

 Under Shull's leadership, the Exchange has more closely aligned itself with private-sector competitors by tightening cost controls, reducing operational costs and introducing top brands such as Bass Pro Shops, The Home Depot, Gap and Old Navy.
 The Exchange has also improved its e-commerce operation at ShopMyExchange.com, establishing shipping centers inside brick-and-mortar stores to reduce shipping costs and increase delivery speeds.

 Starting in 2020, Shull navigated the Exchange through the COVID-19 pandemic, which forced many retailers to close.
 As mission-critical partners to military operations, Exchange stores remained open and continued to serve the military community.
 Under Shull, the Exchange focused on conserving cash, reducing inventory and limiting general and administrative expenses, allowing it to weather the pandemic and emerged in a strong financial position—without any layoffs or furloughs.

 Shull is a former member of the Board of Trustees of the Association of Graduates of the United States Military Academy at West Point.
 He also helped lead the first major Capital Campaign in USMA history.
 Shull is former chairman and member of the Board of Directors, Deafness Research Foundation, the largest private charity for funding research in the causes and treatment of hearing loss.

 In 2021, Shull was a recipient of the West Point Association of Graduates' Distinguished Graduate Award.
 Senator Jim Inhofe, former Senate Armed Services Committee Chair, remarked, "Tom is a perfect recipient of the Distinguished Graduate Award due to his selfless service to our nation and his unwavering dedication to service members and their families."